TuanTTranCS/concordia-bigdata-project/README.md

 During the exploration phase, we observed some abnormalities in some major columns.

 - Missing / abnormal values across columns:
-  - For string columns, we check for None and null
+  - For string columns, we checked for None and null
-  - For numeric columns, we check for zeros and NaN
+  - For numeric columns, we checked for zeros and NaN
-  - For array type columns, we check if the array contain zeroes or NaN
+  - For array type columns, we checked if the array contained zeroes or NaN

 <img src="images/explore_missing_data.png" alt="missing_data">

 - The number of records in a per workout in a few workouts is abnormally low (`min` column):

 <img src="images/explore_workout_count_stat.png" alt="explore_workout_count_stat" width="550">

-- There are some record intervals (differences in 2 consecutive timestamps of a workout) way to high compared to 95th percentile, example:
+- There are some record intervals way too high compared to the 95th percentile, example:

+*(interval: difference between 2 consecutive timestamps of a workout)*

 <img src="images/explore_filtering_max_interval.png" alt="explore_filtering_interval_stats.png">

-- Statistical summary of heart rate by sport have some extreme outliers (mix/max) compared to normal range of 25-250 bpm:
+- Statistical summaries of heart rate by sport have some extreme outliers (mix/max) compared to normal range of 25-250 bpm:

 <img src="images/explore_filtering_heart_rate_stats.png" alt="explore_filtering_heart_rate_stats.png">

-Based on those abnormalities, we applied some filters for our data set to remove them:
+Based on those abnormalities, we applied some filters for our dataset to remove them:

-1. Remove all rows containing heart rate below 25 and above 260 bpm
+1. Removed all rows containing heart rate below 25 and above 260 bpm
-2. Remove rows that have less than 50 records
+2. Removed rows that have less than 50 records
-3. Remove rows having intervals larger than 278.35 (95th percentile of interval statistic)
+3. Removed rows having intervals larger than 278.35 (95th percentile of interval statistic)

 Final result after filtering:  <br />